Supporters Like You

 Peter says that his RPI experience helped him grow into a “young man who had a sense of direction and the confidence that I could, one way or another, make a dent in the universe.”
 As a result, he and his wife Diane have been longtime supporters of the RPI Annual Fund, hoping to pay his experience forward.
 They are also members of the RPI Heritage Society, which recognizes those who have chosen to leave their legacy at RPI through a planned or testamentary gift.
 Peter enjoys speaking with RPI students because they are smart and driven to make their impact on the world.

 Peter is an avid cyclist and furniture maker.
 He and his wife Diane—the author of twenty textbooks—live in California and are active birdwatchers and bird photographers.

 I appreciate the sense of shared community among the students at RPI, and the autonomy we enjoy.
 Being in such a driven student body inspired me to start a new student club, in addition to volunteering with the Sustainability Task Force.

 Recipient of the Glenn M. Mueller ’64 Endowed Memorial Scholarship

 Share Your Legacy with Us

-Please let us know if you’ve already included a gift for Rensselaer.
+Please let us know if you’ve already included a gift for RPI.
 Providing us with documentation is the best way to ensure that your gift is used in the way you intend.